Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

 * strdel_array() - frees a string arrays memory
 * print() - prints an arbitrary number of strings and char* without new line
 * println() - prints an arbitrary number of strings and char* with new line

+### NOTES:
+If you find any bug or mistake in the library's code, please make an issue labeled with the strlib label.